HuangJingGitHub/HPSP/README.md

 ```sh
 rosrun path_set_planning planning_cost_comparison
 ```
 The source code file name of executables can be found in the CMakeLists.text.
-Changes can be made to source code for different test configurations.
+Changes can be made to the source code for different test configurations.

 If you find the code helpful or use it in your projects, please cite:
 ```sh